guildai/guildai/guild/tests/namespaces.md

 Guild provides a special namespace for guildfile packages.
-A guildfile package is a local directory containing a guildfile (i.e. a file named `MODEL` or `MODELS`).
+A guildfile package is a local directory containing a guildfile (i.e. a file named `guild.yml`).
 If a guildfile package is on the Python path, Guild will see any models defined in it.

     >>> guildfile = namespace.for_name("guildfile")